 John Fuller: Well, that’s a rather profound insight from Pastor Levi Lusko, sharing from the stage at a Focus on the Family event right here in Colorado Springs.
-And as our guests address a number of, uh, marriage issues including intimacy, please be aware we’ll tackle some more mature content.
-Keep that in mind if you have younger children in earshot.
-And, you’re going to hear more about how to have a grace-filled and loving marriage on today’s broadcast.
-Your host is Focus president and author, Jim Daly.
-And I’m John Fuller.
+And you’re gonna hear more about how to have a grace filled and loving marriage on today’s broadcast.
+Your host is Focus president and author, Jim Daly, and I’m John Fuller.

-Jim: John, we were at a marriage retreat with a large group of Focus friends and supporters, and we had a wonderful time with Levi and his wife, Jennie.
-Uh, my wife, Jean, was there, uh, on the stage and had a microphone.
-So, you’re going to hear some comments from Jean as well.
+Jim: Uh, John, we were at a marriage retreat with a large group of Focus friends and supporters, and we had a wonderful time with Levi and his wife, Jennie.
+Uh, my wife, Jean, was there, uh, on the stage and had a microphone. (laughs) So, you’re gonna hear some comments from Jean-

 Jim: For some reason, John, you weren’t with us that night.
 You must have been somewhere.

 John: I, I’m sure I was outta town perhaps and maybe even on a hunting trip.

 Jim: (laughs) That could be, but, uh, what we recorded that night and what we want to share with you today is a lotta practical marriage encouragement and some humor as well because it’s our goal here at Focus on the Family, to remind you as we remind ourselves (laughs) that we need to enjoy one another in our marriages and remember all the wonderful things that we share in our relationships.
 Uh, of course, we know that healthy marriages do take work, uh, but God also designed your relationship to be full of love, affection, and fun as well.